 Are you slicing sashimi?
 No?
 Then get your friggen’ finger off the spine of the knife!
 The ol’ finger-spine technique is excellent when you're cutting diagonally (like when you’re slicing delicate bluefin tuna), but it is dangerous when your chopping your veggies.
 It creates a tendency to hold the knife at a slight angle, which increases the risk of cutting your non-knife-wielding hand.
 It also puts undue strain on you wrist, which can be avoided entirely.

 Ok, so now you’re holding your knife right.
-Congrats.
-You’ve come a long way, baby!
+Congrats, you’ve come a long way!
 The next step is…

 No. NO. BAD.
 That’s the best way to hurt yourself, and it will be all your fault.
 Don’t come crying to me.

 Ah, now THAT’S a spicy meatball.
 The Claw Method is key!
 Curl those fingertips into a kitty-claw shape and put your whole hand down on your end-grain wooden cutting board.Your middle finger will act as a guide for your blade - scoot the face of your knife right up to make contact with the first knuckle of your middle finger, ensuring your fingertip is curled just a little behind said knuckle.
 The rest of your fingers on your non-dominant hand will hold onto the food you’re cutting, and as long as you keep all your other fingers and thumb behind this guide knuckle, you need not worry about them getting into danger’s way.
 In “theory” (finger air-quotes highly implied), it is not possible to cut your fingers while using this method.
 Just take your time, watch what you’re doing, and use a sharp knife.

 Presto.
 Both hands covered.
 Now to move them around a little.
 Have you ever seen someone chop like this?

 I know I have.
 And honestly?
 Not my favourite.